nntthuy-axonivy/docuware-connector/docuware-connector-product/README.md

 ## Demo

-The demo offers a GUI to guide you through some basic DocuWare features, a GUI to retrieve a list of documents from your default organization and the first file cabinet found and some workflows with examples of other calls.
+The demo offers
+- a GUI to navigate to one or more DocuWare instances
+- a GUI to view and edit document properties of the default DocuWare instance
+- some log-file-based example workflows

+Before you start the demo, unpackit and provide at least one configuration for a DocuWare instance in global variables.

-### Basic Docuware Features
+### Docuware Demo

-Start **Basic DocuWare Calls** and either configure a fixed organization and file cabinet in global variables or **Fetch Organizations** and **Fetch FileCabinets** to use the first objects found instead.
+~~Start **Basic DocuWare Calls** and either configure a fixed organization and file cabinet in global variables or **Fetch Organizations** and **Fetch FileCabinets** to use the first objects found instead.
 Once you select a file cabinet id, additional functions to **Fetch Documents** will be available.
 The first document found will be used as the demo document.
 Nevertheless, you can enter ids manually for all input fields to use different objects.
 Once a document id is set, the document can be downloaded or attached to the current case.
-If you upload a document, it's documentId will be set automatically and you can directly work with it.
+If you upload a document, it's documentId will be set automatically and you can directly work with it.~~

-### Document Viewing
+### Document Table

-Start **View/Edit Document** to get basic viewer showing how to add, change, view and delete documents.
-Note, that viewing of documents might require additional setup of your DocuWare installation to allow embedding of DocuWare frames into your AxonIvy frames.
+~~Start **View/Edit Document** to get basic viewer showing how to add, change, view and delete documents.
+Note, that viewing of documents might require additional setup of your DocuWare installation to allow embedding of DocuWare frames into your AxonIvy frames.~~

    ![view-document](images/view-document.png)